Who is required to report?

 In 1996, Congress enacted a law called the "Personal Responsibility and Work Opportunity Reconciliation Act," or PRWORA, as part of Welfare Reform.
-This new legislation required that employers in all 50 states directly report their new hires and re-hires to a state directory.
+This new legislation required that employers in all 50 states directly report their new hires to a state directory.

 New hire reporting accelerates the child support income withholding order process, expedites collection of child support from parents who frequently change jobs, and promptly locates non-custodial parents to help establish paternity and child support orders.
 Because of this, new hire reporting is essential to helping children receive the support they deserve.
-Employers serve as key partners in ensuring the financial stability of many children and families, and should take pride in their integral role.
+Employers serve as key partners in ensuring the financial stability of many children and families and should take pride in their integral role.

 How do I report new hires?